kivy/kivy/doc/sources/guide/lang.rst

   attribute and used as the base of the application widget tree.

 - :obj:`~kivy.lang.Builder`:
-  you can tell kivy to directly load a string or a file.
+  You can tell Kivy to directly load a string or a file.
 If this string or file defines a root widget, it will be returned by the method::

     Builder.load_file('path/to/file.kv')